 Artists

-Sabrina Terence is a record setting abstract artist that became the first to successfully send her artwork 65 km (over 200,000 feet) high into space in October of 2016.
-She discovered her interest in art in 1998 during her first painting lesson while living in Germany.
-Since then, Sabrina has attended many art exhibitions worldwide such as Art Basel, Art Berlin, and Art Fair Singapore to name a few.
+Sabrina Terence is a record-setting abstract artist who achieved the groundbreaking feat of successfully sending her artwork 65 km (over 200,000 feet) high into space in October of 2016.
+She discovered her passion for art in 1998 during her first painting lesson while residing in Germany.
+Since then, Sabrina has participated in numerous prestigious art exhibitions worldwide, including Art Basel, Art Berlin, and Art Fair Singapore, among others.

-She attributes her inspiration as an artist to abstract art as she finds her artistic creations to be fresher and more sophisticated.
-Utilizing a precise blend of acrylic and oil on canvas, she creates her signature work consisting of bright and bold colors with various effects and techniques.
+She attributes her artistic inspiration to abstract art, finding her creations to be both innovative and sophisticated.
+Employing a precise combination of acrylic and oil on canvas, she crafts her distinctive pieces characterized by vibrant colors and various effects and techniques.
 Here’s our exclusive interview with Sabrina:

-How did you come up with the idea of sending your art to space, who organized it, and why was this important for you?
+How did you conceive the idea of sending your art into space, who organized it, and why was this endeavor important to you?

 What inspired you to start painting?